Kalmy8/Obsidian-DS-Base/Programming/Pandas Basics/Pandas Basics (1st lesson).md

 print(df.dtypes)       # Data types of each column
 ```

-**Practice Problem: DataFrame Creation**
-- **Tasks**:
-  - Create a DataFrame from a dictionary and print its shape, size, and data types.

 ### Series

-A Series is a 1-dimensional labeled array that can hold data of any type:
+A Series is a **1-dimensional labeled array** that can hold data of any type:
 ```python
 # Creating a Series
 ages = pd.Series([28, 22, 35], name='age')